Let's Talk Active Transportation

 • Economic: Communities that are inviting and accessible by active transportation can generate more forms of economic stimulation.

 Active transportation projects work best when they are connected to a broader network of active transportation infrastructure.
-The FVRD Active Transportation Network Plan (ATNP) will incorporate existing and planned regional trail networks and connect key regional destinations.
-The Plan will integrate with municipal active transportation plans, where possible, to create a strong and collaborative network that enhances long-distance commuting and recreational trips for all active modes.
+The FVRD Active Transportation Network Plan (ATNP) incorporates existing and planned regional trail networks and connect key regional destinations.
+The Plan also integrates with municipal active transportation plans, where possible, to create a strong and collaborative network that enhances long-distance commuting and recreational trips for all active modes.

 To develop and advance the health of our electoral area communities, the FVRD is working to increase opportunities for active living and reduce motor vehicle-related injuries and fatalities.
-The ATNP will identify priority areas for network development and address motor vehicle and pedestrian/cyclist conflict areas, with the aim of having multi-use pathways delineated from the road.
+The ATNP identifies priority areas for network development and address motor vehicle and pedestrian/cyclist conflict areas.
 Moving the region toward active transportation, including related infrastructure and access, has the potential to increase participation in physical activity, increasing overall community health.

-Share Let's Talk Active Transportation on Facebook Share Let's Talk Active Transportation on Twitter Share Let's Talk Active Transportation on Linkedin Email Let's Talk Active Transportation link
+Share Let's Talk Active Transportation on Facebook Share Let's Talk Active Transportation on X (formerly Twitter) Share Let's Talk Active Transportation on Linkedin Email Let's Talk Active Transportation link

 Reply notification settings